KodAgge/Reinforcement-Learning-for-Market-Making/README.md

 - [ ] Credit Hanna & Hult
 - [ ] Add short description of files
 - [ ] Add jupyter notebook with examples

+## Thesis
+Our thesis uses reinforcement learning to find optimal market making strategies in a limit order book.
+Before going a bit deeper into what this means, here's the abstract.

+### Abstract
+> Market making - the process of simultaneously and continuously providing buy and sell prices in a financial asset - is rather complicated to optimize.
+Applying reinforcement learning (RL) to infer optimal market making strategies is a relatively uncharted and novel research area.
+Most published articles in the field are notably opaque concerning most aspects, including precise methods, parameters, and results.
+This thesis attempts to explore and shed some light on the techniques, problem formulations, algorithms, and hyperparameters used to construct RL-derived strategies for market making.
+First, a simple probabilistic model of a limit order book is used to compare analytical and RL-derived strategies.
+Second, a market making agent is trained on a more complex Markov chain model of a limit order book using tabular Q-learning and deep reinforcement learning with double deep Q-learning.
+Results and strategies are analyzed, compared, and discussed.
+Finally, we propose some exciting extensions and directions for future work in this research field.

 ## This repository
 The code is split into three main categories: